sardana-org/sardana-followup/20180517/MINUTES.md

         * Problems with PoolMotorTV when (Taurus polling vs. Tango events) - should be fixed in the latest Taurus.
     * DESY
-        * Issues from the last meeting are still blocked but are a custom solution was applied to the users.
+        * Issues from the last meeting are still blocked but a custom solution was applied to the users.
         * No new issues.
     * ALBA